It’s only the second trading week of the year, but some Fed members have already hit the newswires to share their two cents on the economy.

 - Wants the Fed to shift to a more “supportive role” and focus on boosting productivity and investment.

-- Believes that it’s still “too early to make any judgement” about how Trump’s policies will change the path of the economy.
+- Believes that it’s still “too early to make any judgment” about how Trump’s policies will change the path of the economy.